 Consideration of Resolutions

-2.1 The APhA-ASP National Executive Committee shall appoint, no later than the APhA-ASP Opening Session at the APhA Annual Meeting, a Reference Committee consisting of the APhA-ASP Speaker of the House as Chair and the eight (8) Regional Members-at-large.
+2.1 The APhA-ASP National Executive Committee shall appoint, no later than the APhA-ASP Opening Session at the APhA Annual Meeting, a Reference Committee consisting of the APhA-ASP Speaker of the House as Chair and at least four (4) regional representatives appointed by the APhA-ASP National Executive Committee.

 2.2 The APhA-ASP Reference Committee shall hold an open session at a time and place announced in the official Annual Meeting program at which all APhA-ASP members and other interested persons may testify to the Committee in support of or in opposition to proposed resolutions.